neuml/cord19q/tasks/risk-factors.md

 - MERS 3/9 pregnancies not affected by stillbirth or intrauterine death were delivered pre-term by caesareans section, 1 at 24 weeks resulted in a neonatal death (birthweight 240g), 2 babies delivered at 32 weeks for maternal hypoxaemia have no outcomes reported .<br/>
 - MERS 3/9 pregnancies not affected by stillbirth or intrauterine death were delivered pre-term by caesareans section, 1 at 24 weeks and 2 at 32 weeks for maternal hypoxaemia.<br/>
 - PREMATURITY COVID 19 8/19 (42%) women affected delivered pre-term.<br/>
+- Information on vertical transmission for COVID-19 is limited, although testing of 15 neonates born to mothers with COVID-19 has all been negative.<br/>
 - A casecontrol study comparing 10 pregnant and 40 non-pregnant women affected by SARS in Hong Kong reported 60% ICU admission and 40% CFR in the pregnant group compared with 17.5% and 0% in the non-pregnant group .<br/>
 - SARS 4/16 pregnancies not affected by miscarriage resulted in pre-term delivery, at 26, 28, 32 and 33 weeks gestation .<br/>